Nanjing: Public transport

-Tram

-As of 2019, there are 2 lines of Nanjing trams.
+As of 2019, there are two lines of Nanjing trams.
 Nanjing Hexi Tram was officially put into operation on August 1, 2014.
 It is the world's first inter-area contactless tram, and China's first tram to be charged at a station.
 The line is about 7.76 kilometers long and has 13 stations., Including 4 subway transfer stations.
 The Nanjing Kylin Tram was officially put into operation on October 31, 2017.
 The line is about 8.95 kilometers long and has 15 stations, including 1 subway transfer station.